martinvonz/jj/README.md

 This is not a Google product.
 It is an experimental version-control system (VCS).
 I (Martin von Zweigbergk <martinvonz@google.com>) started it as a hobby project in late 2019.
-That said, this it is now my full-time project at Google.
+That said, this is now my full-time project at Google.
 My presentation from Git Merge 2022 has information about Google's plans.
 See the [slides](https://docs.google.com/presentation/d/1F8j9_UOOSGUN9MvHxPZX_L4bQ9NMcYOp1isn17kTC_M/view)